axel05869/4anime-download/README.md

  - pip install pathlib

 ### Tested on: Windows and Linux.
- - in case you encountered a problem running on different os, try to change the download path on line (142).
+ - in case you encountered a problem running on different os, try to change the save path inside the script.